LivePersonInc/chronosjs/README/ReqRes.md

 #Overview

-ReqRes is an API to send requests and get responses for them from the client asked the request.
+ReqRes is an API to send requests and get responses for them.

 ##Creation
 Commands receives a few parameters for it's constructor.